 The Curb-Cut Effect

-They’re useful, they’re everywhere, and you’ve probably walked up one today whether you noticed it or not.
+They’re useful, they’re everywhere, and you’ve probably walked up to one today whether you noticed it or not.
 Curb-cuts are ramps for footpaths where people cross the road.
 They are commonplace in any area with foot traffic and make traversing the city considerably easier for pedestrians in wheelchairs, but also walking frames, prams, trolleys, bikes, scooters, unicycles and people that hate steps.

 Nowadays, most of us no longer consider curb-cuts as an accessible design.
 We simply accept them as part of the footpath, and they make life easier for all of us.
 But 50 years ago the absence of curb-cuts was sorely felt.
 Most city corners featured a sharp drop-off that made moving between blocks without assistance nearly impossible for wheelchair users.